turingschool/curriculum/source/projects/contact_manager.markdown

 ### Phone Numbers are Done...For Now!

 Wow, that was a lot of work, right?
 Just to list some phone numbers?
 Test-Driven Development (TDD) is really slow when you first get started, but after a few years you'll have the hang of it!
-I wish I was joking.
+I wish I were joking.

 #### Let's Ship